AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-In an era marked by geopolitical volatility, technological disruption, and mounting interdependence, the resilience of business ecosystems has become a critical concern, particularly in high-stakes settings such as the small satellite industry.
-While resilience is well-established at the firm level, little is known about how it emerges, is perceived, and is enacted at the ecosystem level.
-This thesis addresses that gap by investigating how ecosystem resilience is understood and operationalised by actors, primarily, within the European small satellite ecosystem.
-Employing a single embedded case study design, the study draws on twelve in-depth interviews across the small satellite ecosystem; spanning focal firms, suppliers, complementors, institutions and universities.
-The data is analysed using the Gioia methodology, enabling the identification of four aggregate dimensions: 1) subjective perceptions and practices of resilience, 2) interdependence and value co-creation, 3) institutional influence, and 4) vulnerabilities and adaptive strategies.
-The findings reveal that ecosystem resilience is a layered and negotiated process; emerging not from top-down coordination but from the decentralised, often unintentional alignment of individual strategies and institutional structures.
-Actors perceive resilience as both a mindset and a practice, shaped by financial constraints, geopolitical dynamics, and shifting customer expectations.
-Institutions, particularly space agencies and national funding bodies, play a pivotal role in this process by legitimising technologies, allocating resources, and shaping the technical and normative frameworks within which actors operate.
-Their influence extends beyond stabilisation – they actively participate in the renegotiation of ecosystem balance in response to shocks, value migration, and technological change.
-The thesis contributes to ecosystem and resilience theory by offering a conceptual framework that integrates structural, behavioural, and institutional dimensions of collective adaptability.
-Ultimately, the study suggests that resilience in complex ecosystems depends less on insulation from shocks than on the ability to navigate interdependence.
-In doing so, it equips practitioners and policymakers with new tools for understanding and enhancing the systemic robustness of innovation- and technology-intensive industries.
+Rapid geopolitical change, fast-moving technologies, and growing interdependence make the resilience of entire business ecosystems a pressing issue, especially in the high-stakes small satellite industry.
+We know a lot about how single firms build resilience, but far less about how resilience is understood and enacted across an ecosystem (the network of companies, institutions, and partners that create value together).
+This thesis explores how actors in the European small satellite ecosystem make sense of and operationalise ecosystem resilience.
+Using a single embedded case study, the research draws on twelve in-depth interviews with focal firms, suppliers, complementors (companies whose offerings add to others), institutions, and universities.
+Interview data were analysed with the Gioia methodology, a structured approach to building concepts from qualitative data.
+The analysis surfaced four themes: 1) subjective perceptions and everyday practices of resilience, 2) interdependence and value co-creation, 3) institutional influence, and 4) vulnerabilities and adaptive strategies.
+Findings show that ecosystem resilience is negotiated and layered.
+It does not come from top-down control, but from the decentralised, often unintended, alignment of individual strategies with institutional structures.
+Participants viewed resilience as both a mindset and a practice, shaped by financial constraints, geopolitics, and shifting customer expectations.
+Institutions, especially space agencies and national funding bodies, were pivotal: they legitimised technologies, allocated resources, and set the technical and normative frameworks within which actors operate.
+Their role went beyond stabilising the system; they actively helped rebalance it in response to shocks, value migration (shifts in where value is created), and technological change.
+The thesis contributes a conceptual framework that integrates structural, behavioural, and institutional dimensions of collective adaptability.
+Overall, it suggests that resilience in complex ecosystems depends less on insulating against shocks and more on the ability to navigate interdependence.
+These insights offer practitioners and policymakers new tools to understand and strengthen the systemic robustness of innovation- and technology-intensive industries.